jbcodeforce/aws-studies/docs/infra/index.md

 [ASG](https://us-west-1.console.aws.amazon.com/ec2autoscaling/home?region=us-west-1#/) has the following attributes:

-* AMI + Instance Type with EC2 User Data (Can use template to define instances)
+* AMI + Instance Type with EC2 User Data (Can use template to define instances).
-* EBS Volumes
+* EBS Volumes.
-* Security Groups
+* Security Groups.
-* SSH Key Pair
+* SSH Key Pair.
-* Min Size / Max Size / Initial Capacity to control number of instances
+* Min Size / Max Size / Initial Capacity to control number of instances .
 * Network + Subnets Information to specify where to run the EC2 instances.
-* Load Balancer Information, with target groups to be used as a grouping of the newly created instances
+* Load Balancer Information, with target groups to be used as a grouping mechanism of the newly created instances.
 * Scaling Policies help to define rules to manage instance life cycle, based for example on CPU usage or network bandwidth used.

  ![4](./images/ASG-1.png)